JimCurryWang/python-shopee/README.md

 - 20190225 New Handling For Partial Result Failure of Batch Type API

-    ##### Please note starting from Apr 1st, 2019, we will have new success/failure return rules for the below four APIs:
+    ##### Please note starting from Apr 1st, 2019, ShopeeAPI will have new success/failure return rules for the below four APIs:
     - shop_category.AddItems

     - shop_category.DeleteItems